mheiges/filemanagement-presentation/content/slides.md

-## Final
+## Final Take-home

+  - Workspaces and step analysis are expected to add data influx and efflux to our system.
+  - Our existing file data management is inadequate to accomodate workspaces.
-  - iRODS is needed to manage application data across distributed, heterogeneous storage systems
+  - iRODS is needed to manage application data across distributed, heterogeneous storage systems.
-  - other use cases may apply
+  - other use cases may apply.